-Typically, each DPE has their way of examining a checkride.
-They ask the student pilots to do the same tasks and, if not the same, similar tasks.
+Typically, each DPE has its way of examining a checkride.
+They ask the student pilots to do the same tasks and then similar schemes, if not the same.

-Does the DPE wants to know about the aircraft logs?
+- Does the DPE wish to know about the aircraft logs?

-Knowing about what you may get on your check ride is a pretty good idea of lowering your chances of failing the checkride.
+Knowing what you may get on your check ride is a pretty good idea to lower your chances of failing the checkride.

-If you have already studied adequately and prepare using the books I mentioned, there is nothing to fear.
+There is nothing to fear if you have already studied adequately and prepared using the books I mentioned.